spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 where :math:`R` is the noise in the difference between 2 frames, :math:`ngroups_{s}` is the number of groups in the segment, and :math:`tgroup` is the group time in seconds (from the keyword TGROUP).
-The derivation of this equation is given in the appendix in this section.
+The derivation of this equation is given in the appendix of this section, at `readnoise variance derivation. <https://jwst-pipeline.readthedocs.io/en/latest/jwst/ramp_fitting/appendix.html>`_.

 The variance of the slope in a segment due to Poisson noise is: